 How many times have you been asked, “Where do you get your protein?”
 I know I’ve been asked that question a lot.
-We live in a protein-obsessed culture, and for some reason most people think that it can only be derived from plants.
+We live in a protein-obsessed culture, and for some reason most people think that it can only be derived from meat.
 Fortunately, Heather Nicholds’s new book Protein from Plants is here to set the record straight.

 Protein from Plants is part nutrition resource book and part cookbook.
 In it, Heather debunks the top protein myths, explains why we need protein and how much we really need, and gives tips on transitioning to veganism.
 Heather includes an entire chapter devoted to those times when you may need more protein than normal, such as pregnancy and lactation, training, and post surgery.
 She even explains how much protein your pets need!